ChaoticHackingNetwork/hArch/README.md

-# Harch (Hackerz Arch) - Quick, simplistic Arch box for Hacking
+# Harch (Hackerz Arch) - A Quick, simplistic Arch box for Hacking